kswedberg/grwebdev-201707/README.md

-# Presentation for GRWebDev Meetup, 25 July 2017 Edit
+# Presentation for Grand Rapids JavaScript Meetup, 25 July 2017 Edit

 To run this locally, you must first have node.js 4+ and (optionally) yarn installed.
 Then: